Get Support for ToneDexter

 - CPS-DB – two sensors that take the place of the adjusters.
 Either or both may be used.
 May work better connecting just the bass side.
 Has weak bass into 1MΩ.

 - Stat B – electro static mic, mounts in bridge wing hole.
-Untested.
+Customer tested.

 - Bass Pickup – bridge wing, passive.
 Two folded brass wedges, one for each wing.
 May work better using just the bass side wedge.
 May have weak bass into 1MΩ.